-Threat agents may attempt to gain administrator access to the network device by nefarious means such as masquerading as an administrator to the device, masquerading as the device to an administrator, replaying an administrative session (in its entirety, or selected portions), or performing man-in-the-middle attacks, which would provide access to the administrative session, or sessions between network devices.
-Successfully gaining administrator access allows malicious actions that compromise the security functionality of the device and the network on which it resides.
+Threat agents may attempt to gain Administrator access to the firewall by nefarious means such as masquerading as an Administrator to the firewall, masquerading as the firewall to an Administrator, replaying an administrative session (in its entirety, or selected portions), or performing man-in-the-middle attacks, which would provide access to the administrative session, or sessions between the firewall and a network device.
+Successfully gaining Administrator access allows malicious actions that compromise the security functionality of the firewall and the network on which it resides.